 OUR PROJECT AND ITS AIMS

-Millions of lives have been up-ended by the actions of the Trump regime.
+Millions of lives have been upended by the actions of the Trump administration and its political allies.
 In every area of the country – coastal, heartland, urban, rural, red, blue, purple – Americans have been fired, demoted, defunded, deported, disappeared, de-legalized, or simply hammered in the pocketbook.
-“We Are Your Neighbors” is an effort to gather and share their stories – as many as possible, as widely as possible.
+The mission of the We Are Your Neighbors project is to gather and call attention to the stories of a broad selection of these people – immigrants and collateral victims of ICE terror, civil servants, veterans, farmers, small-business owners, Medicaid beneficiaries, and others.

-• Dramatize the worth and humanity of immigrants and government workers – two of the administration’s prime target groups, chosen in the belief that most Americans don’t much care what happens to them;
+- Dramatize the worth and humanity of immigrants and government workers – two of the administration’s prime target groups, chosen in the belief that most Americans don’t much care what happens to them;

-• Shine a light on the many other categories of Americans wounded by Trump’s policies;
+- Shine a light on the many other categories of Americans wounded by Trump’s policies;

-• Supply issue-focused advocacy groups with evidence to support their policy pushback;
+- Supply issue-focused advocacy groups with evidence to support their policy pushback;

-• Help shaken people find one another, break out of their isolation, fear and distress, and forge strategies of resilience and resistance;
+- Help shaken people find one another, break out of their isolation, fear and distress, and forge strategies of resilience and resistance;

 We don’t expect to convince the MAGA faithful.
 The audience we have in mind includes the tens of millions of Americans who voted for Trump in 2024 without sharing his ugliest impulses or buying into his cruelest plans, as well as the tens of millions who didn’t bother to vote, in many cases because they had come to view the two major parties, and the whole political process, with disdain.
 Many such people are already feeling unsettled, and, depending on the course of the economy and other forces, could be open to hearing a deeper case against Trump and his policies.
 How they respond to that case, however, will depend in no small part on how it is presented to them.